 This is a traditional use for Chlorella.
 I myself have used special preparations of broken cell wall Chlorella in combination with other supplements and seen good results.
-However, most of the research on Chlorella has been on animals and indicates more protective effect of Chlorella against damage caused by the metals than actual chelation of the metals.
+However, most of the research on Chlorella has been on animals and indicates a more protective effect of Chlorella against damage caused by the metals than actual chelation of the metals.

 A Few Words of Caution Supplementing with Chlorella

 If you would like to supplement with Chlorella, choose a brand that has been tested for heavy metals and toxins.
 You definitely do not want to start a supplement to help with detox and end up adding to the overall toxic burden!
-Consensus seems to be that the cleanest Chlorella comes from Taiwan.
+The consensus seems to be that the cleanest Chlorella comes from Taiwan.
 For tablets, I think Premium Chlorella is a good choice and for powder, I think Starwest Botanicals works well.

 If you have an autoimmune disease, use it with caution.
-It might be wonderful for you but the immune boosting effect might also have an adverse impact.
+It might be wonderful for you but the immune-boosting effect might also have an adverse impact.
 If you are taking immunosuppressive drugs or warfarin, you will want to consult your doctor before supplementing.
 Chlorella can also cause adverse GI symptoms or allergic reactions in some people, so start out slow and make sure it feels right for your body.
 Lastly, it can cause photosensitivity in some people, so be mindful of your sun exposure and be sure not to burn.